 is willing to promote the filmmaker’s actual film via social media

 The biggest takeaway from our experiments so far is that each filmmaker-journalist collaboration is going to be unique, and the two parties need an opportunity, however brief, to develop the contours of their relationship.
 Outlets will have different needs, not only around content, but also around tone and technique.
-Some outlets, for example, will prefer content that has a strong point of view or a strong aesthetic, while other outlets will prefer a more neutral focus.
+Outlets like The Nation, AlterNet or Grist will prefer content that has a strong point of view, while outlets like the Chicago Reporter or Orion will prefer a more neutral focus.
 Similarly, filmmakers needs will vary.
-For example, they may want to create content that will be freestanding, as a piece in itself on an outlet’s site, or they will be comfortable if their video is integrated into a story.
+For example, they may want to create content that will be freestanding, as a piece in itself on an outlet’s site, or they may be comfortable if their video is integrated into a story.
 And of course, there are many kinds of collaborations that will naturally evolve based on the news outlet’s and filmmaker’s synergy.

 The Platform